Sessions and Storing Data (built-in)

 Your storage is not supported?
 No problem!

-Creating a custom storage adapter is extremely simple.
-The storage option works with any object that adheres to this interfaceopen in new window, so you can connect to your storage just in a few lines of code.
+option works with any object that adheres to this interface, so you can connect to your storage just in a few lines of code.

 If you published your own storage adapter, feel free to edit this page and link it here, so that other people can use it.

 All storage adapters can be installed in the same way.
 First, you should look out for the package name of the adapter of your choice.
-For example, the storage adapter for Supabase is called supabase.
+For example, the storage adapter for Supabase is called supabase

-On Node.js, you can install the adapters via npm i @grammyjs/storage-<name>.
-For example, the storage adapter for Supabase can be installed via npm i @grammyjs/storage-supabase.
+.
+For example, the storage adapter for Supabase can be installed via npm i @grammyjs

 Check out the respective repositories about each individual setup.
 They contain information about how to connect them to your storage solution.